javipolo/redhat-pocs/aws-ipxe/README.md

     ```

 3. Copy the files to a webserver.
 In this example we will install a webserver in the same host
+   Note that you need to allow HTTP traffic to this server (via SecurityGroup, firewalld or whatever you're using)
     ```
     # Install nginx
     sudo dnf install -y nginx